sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/auto_indexing.md

 ![Index job state diagram](./diagrams/index-states.svg)

-The general happy-path for an index job is: `QUEUED`, `PROCESSING`, then `COMPLETED`.
+The general happy path for an index job is: `QUEUED`, `PROCESSING`, then `COMPLETED`.

 Index jobs may fail to complete due to the job configuration not aligning with the repository contents or due to transient errors related to the network (for example).
-An index job will enter the `FAILED` state on the former type of error and the `ERRORED` state on the later.
+An index job will enter the `FAILED` state on the former type of error and the `ERRORED` state on the latter.
 Errored index jobs may be retried a number of times before moving into the `FAILED` state.

 At any point, an index job record may be deleted (usually due to explicit deletion by the user).

 ## Lifecycle of an indexing job (via UI)

-Users can see precise code navigation index jobs for a particular, repository by navigating to the code graph page in the target repository's index page.
+Users can see precise code navigation index jobs for a particular repository by navigating to the code graph page in the target repository's index page.

 <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/code-intelligence/sg-3.33/repository-page.png" class="screenshot" alt="Repository index page">